LeesahMasko/LeesahMasko/README.md

 - 🌱 I’m currently learning everything I possibly can about web-development and computer science.

-- 💬 Ask me about which episode you should skip when watching BattleStar Galactica for the first time.
+- 💬 Ask me about which episodes you should skip when watching BattleStar Galactica for the first time.

 - 📫 How to reach me: https://www.linkedin.com/in/lisamjmaskovich/